 Identify and monitor sensitive data

-Data protection begins with data transparency.
+Data protection begins with data classification and internal auditing.
 Companies must identify the type of sensitive data they collect, where it is being stored, and how it is being used by employees.
-DLP tools come with predefined profiles for sensitive data while also allowing companies to define new profiles based on their own needs.
+Data loss prevention software comes with predefined profiles for sensitive data while also allowing companies to define new profiles based on their own needs.

 Implement a cross-platform DLP solution

 Due to the rising popularity of Bring Your Own Device (BYOD) and Choose Your Own Device (CYOD) policies, many company networks are no longer running on a single operating system. macOS and Linux are slowly catching up with Windows and organizations should not ignore them when choosing their DLP tools.
-After all, while macOS and Linux running devices might be considered at a lower risk of an external attack than those using Windows due to their architecture, human error, which accounts for 24% of all data breaches, affects them all equally.
+After all, while macOS and Linux running devices might be considered at a lower risk from an external attack than those using Windows due to their architecture, the human error affects them all equally.

-Cross-platform DLP solutions like Endpoint Protector offer feature parity between Windows, macOS, and Linux which means that sensitive data will have the same level of protection regardless of the operating system a computer is running on.
+Cross-platform DLP software like Endpoint Protector offers feature parity between Windows, macOS, and Linux which means that sensitive data will have the same level of protection regardless of the operating system a computer is running on.
 It also allows for all endpoints on the company network to be controlled from the same dashboard.

 Set up policies and test them

-It is important for companies to not only set up these policies and choose which best fit their needs but to also test them out to ensure that they get the desired results.
+It is important for companies to not only set up these policies and choose which best fit their needs but to also test them out to ensure they secure data efficiently and they get the desired results.
 These policies are usually customizable so organizations have the opportunity to improve them based on test results.